-This Article is written by Lenna Joshy, student of Government Law College, Thrissur.
+This Article on “DISHONOURING OF CHEQUES” is written by Lenna Joshy, student of Government Law College, Thrissur.

 A cheque bounce is a common financial offence which leads a user into legal trouble and damages his or her credit rating.
 In the modern era, online banking is the most opted mode of transaction.
 But some people still used to transfer money traditionally by using cheques.
 People usually prefer cheques instead of carrying a huge amount of currencies.
 Since cheques are a mere piece of paper issued by the bank authority to make payments, therefore, it becomes a convenient way to carry out transactions as the chances of occurrence of theft or being robbed, reduces.